On The Sound Nashville Music Tour, you’ll see the sights and hear the sounds of Nashville – and write a song while you do it!

 If you take the 11 am tour, we highly recommend stopping in at Another Broken Egg Cafe for brunch.
 Located just half a block from the George Jones Museum where The Sound tour departs, you’ll find the place bustling, the food and drinks delicious, and the staff friendly and welcoming.
 (Kudos to our server, Becca, for her bubbly personality, easy conversation, and ability to mix a mimosa in eight seconds flat!)

-Disclosure: Thanks to the The Sound Nashville Music Tour for giving us complementary tour tickets.
-As always, all opinions are our own.
+Disclosure: Our thanks to the The Sound Nashville Music Tour for giving us complementary tour tickets.
 This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
-While clicking these links won’t cost you any extra money, they will help us keep this site up and running – and (relatively) ad-free!!
+While clicking these links won’t cost you any extra money, they do help keep this site up and running.
+As always, all opinions and images are my own.
 Please check out our disclosure policy for more details.
 Thank you for your support!